-The team at Varinos Dental Associates of Newburyport can place your dental implants and restore your smile with a few visits to one of their clinics.
+The team at Varinos Dental Associates can place your dental implants and restore your smile with a few visits to one of their clinics.

 During your first visit, your dentist takes X-rays or scans of your smile to assess the best site for your implants and whether your jaw is healthy enough to support them.